sheimoria/tp/docs/DeveloperGuide.md

 #### Implementation

-The new meeting feature is supported by two new main models `Policy` and `Premium`.
+The new meeting feature is supported by two new models `Policy` and `Premium`.

 The `Policy` model has four attributes
 1. `name` represents the name of the policy
-2. `company` represents the company which sells the policy
+2. `company` represents the name of the company which sells the policy
 3. `policyManager` represents the name of the person who is managing the policy
 4. `premium` represents the monthly premium payment for the policy